 PHY 121 with PHY 114 and PHY 123 with PHY 116

 BIO 105 with BIO 106 and BIO 107

-4. Enough additional courses from E(2) or the sciences to make 30 credit hours combined of mathematics and science.
+4. Enough additional courses from the list in D(2) or the sciences to make when combined with the courses take for D(1), D(2), and D(3) at least 30 credit hours in mathematics and science.
 A science course taken to fulfill this requirement must be one that satisfies a degree requirement within its discipline and if it has an accompanying lab course the lab must be taken.

 THE 170 Public Speaking